The metadata must follow the format:

 Enables top-level await in your script.
 Useful when the rest of your script’s code depends on some external event e.g. when waiting for an element using MutationObserver or fetching data from network.

-• Can't be used with @unwrap.
+@requireand@resource. - Can’t be used with